Reactor pressure vessel: Irradiation assisted stress corrosion cracking

 Due to the embrittlement of grain boundaries or other defects that can serve as crack initiators, the addition of radiation attack at cracks can cause intergranular stress corrosion cracking.
 The main environmental stressor that forms due to radiation is hydrogen embrittlement at crack tips.
-Hydrogen ions are created when radiation splits water molecules, which is present because water is the coolant in PWR's, into OH− and H+.
+Hydrogen ions are created when radiation splits water molecules, which is present because water is the coolant in PWRs, into OH− and H+.
 There are several suspected mechanisms that explain hydrogen embrittlement, three of which are the decohesion mechanism, the pressure theory, and the hydrogen attack method.
 In the decohesion mechanism, it is thought that the accumulation of hydrogen ions reduces the metal-to-metal bond strength, which makes it easier to cleave atoms apart.
 The pressure theory is the idea that hydrogen can precipitate as a gas at internal defects and create bubbles within the material.
 The stress caused by the expanding bubble in addition to the applied stress is what lowers the overall stress required to fracture the material.
 The hydrogen attack method is similar to the pressure theory, but in this case it is suspected that the hydrogen reacts with carbon in the steel to form methane, which then forms blisters and bubbles at the surface.
 In this case, the added stress by the bubbles is enhanced by the decarburization of the steel, which weakens the metal.
 In addition to hydrogen embrittlement, radiation induced creep can cause the grain boundaries to slide against each other.
 This destabilizes the grain boundaries even further, making it easier for a crack to propagate along its length.